 The pressure regulator valve position is determined by the action of a solenoid against a spring.
 With these devices, the valve will move from its default position, open or closed depending on the application, when current flows through the solenoid.
 The greater the current, the greater the displacement of the valve.
 Thus, in some systems an increase in current will cause the valve to become more open, whereas in others it will cause the valve to become more closed.

 The ECM can efficiently control current in a circuit using a PWM signal and, for a given electrical load, the greater the duty period, the greater the average current flowing through the circuit.

-With a switched-earth activated circuit, the solenoid is fed with a constant battery positive feed on one side and, on the other side the ECM modulates the path to the earth creating current flow.
-Therefore, the valve is energised ON, when the actuation signal is at battery negative voltage and de-energised OFF, when the actuation signal is at battery positive voltage.
+With a switched earth activated circuit the solenoid is fed with a constant battery positive on one side and, on the other side the ECM modulates the path to the earth creating current flow.
+Therefore, the valve is energised on, when the actuation signal is at battery negative voltage and de-energised off, when the actuation signal is at battery positive voltage.
 Hence the greater the duty cycle, the greater the current in the circuit and the displacement of the valve from its default position.

 The ECM will vary the duty depending on the engine speed, load and temperature conditions and the torque demand from the driver, accelerator pedal position.

 Refer to vehicle technical data for specific test conditions and results.